 KEG house.
 As Kelly and Donna prepare guacamole for the KEG party, Donna tells Kelly that David is the guy Clare's been crushing on and that she no longer wants anything to do with him, blah blah.
 She then looks across the lawn and sees a gorgeous guy with the chiseled features of a Harlequin novel cover model.
 He's Griffin Stone, and apparently he spent the previous year abroad in Spain.
 Kelly urges her to go talk to him, but Donna's too chicken to make the first move.

 The Peach Pit.
 Brandon's quietly moping at a table when Nat brings over a big plate of food and a milkshake.
 He asks Brandon if he's OK, and Brandon's like, "I dunno" and says that ever since he watched Josh and his car burst into flames, he doesn't feel like he has a friend in the world.
-Nat suggests he talk to Dylan, since he can relate to losing a loved one, but Brandon says that he and Slouchy are not exactly on the best of terms these days.
+Nat suggests he talk to Dylan, since he can relate to losing a loved one in a fiery crash, but Brandon says that he and Slouchy are not exactly on the best of terms these days.
 He asks Nat what was going through his mind when he keeled over last season from a heart attack, and Nat says he just kept thinking he wasn't ready to go.
 He advises Brandon not to keep asking, "Why Josh?
-Why not me?" since questions like that will drive him crazy (and bore viewers).
+Why not me?" since questions like that will drive him crazy (and bore the crap out of viewers).
 He says that only time will help him get through this, then urges him to try and eat something.

 Dylan's house.
 Valerie comes over wearing the same denim shirt she wore at the pool hall.
 Dylan doesn't look thrilled to see her and grumbles that he doesn't want anything to do with anyone who lives at the Walsh house.
 He asks her what kind of game she's playing and she jokes, "Nine ball" then reminds him what a good time they had doinking the other night.
 He relents and invites her in, and she declares that he's the only person "in this phony town" who comes close to understanding her.
 She mocks the squeaky cleanness of Mama and Papa Walsh and can't believe he dated Brenda: "She's soo not you!"
 She then tells him about her father and how he shot himself in the bathroom - so then Dylan shares that his father got fake blown to smithereens by a car bomb.
 After that bonding moment, Valerie apologizes for not being upfront with him when they first met and says she just wanted to have some fun.
 He offers her a beer, and she asks him if he has anything stronger, which of course he's only too happy to crack open.